 Yale's residential colleges are designed to be microcosms of the student body as a whole, so that undergraduates experience the global scope of the university in a small, supportive setting.
 Who goes to Yale?

+1,579 in the Class

+of 2021 k

+50 states 6

+58 countries ć

+48% men 2

+52% women r t

+45% minority students

+10% international students

+16.6% first-generation â

+four-year college students E

+63.4% from public schools

-1,373 in the Class of 2020 40% from private of parochial schools 50 states 64% receive financ 54+ countries assistance 50% men 29% major in the A Humanities 50% women 42.5% minority students 39% major in the S Sciences 11.5% international students 32% major in the E 15% first-generation college students and Physical Scier Engineering 60% from public schools 14% earn double n or cial Arts and Social Biological nces or majors The residential college system provides a wealth of opportunities for students to learn from each other and from respected guests.
-As an incoming freshman, each Yale student is randomly assigned to one of fourteen residential college communities.
+36.5% from private or parochial schools

+64% receive financial assistance

+29% major in the Arts and Humanities

+39% major in the Social Sciences

+32% major in the Biological and Physical Sciences or Engineering

+14% earn double majors The residential college system provides a wealth of opportunities for students to learn from each other and from respected guests.
+As an incoming first-year, each Yale student is randomly assigned to one of fourteen residential college communities.
 Students remain affiliated with these communities for all four years of study, and alumni maintain strong college pride well beyond graduation.

-With roughly 5,600 undergraduates at Yale, each college houses about 400-500 students.
-Not only is the residential college a home away from home, it is also a setting filled with perspective-sharing opportunities: College Teas are informal Q&A's hosted by the heads of each residential college.
+With roughly 5,800 undergraduates at Yale, each college houses about 400-500 students.
+Not only is the residential college a home away from home, it is also a setting filled with perspective-sharing opportunities:

+College Teas are informal Q&A's hosted by the heads of each residential college.
 They give small groups of students an intimate opportunity to pick the brains of world leaders, thinkers, and talents.
-Recent guests have included Junot Díaz, Angélique Kidjo, Nihad Awad, Ruth Bader Ginsburg, and Unni Karunakara.
+Recent guests have included Angélique Kidjo, Nihad Awad, Ruth Bader Ginsburg, Unni Karunakara, and Claudia Rankine.